ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 Extract only the times that occur within a specific season.

 This function only has one argument: ``season``.
-This is the named season to extract. ie: DJF, MAM, JJA, SON.
+This is the named season to extract, i.e. DJF, MAM, JJA, SON, but also all other sequentially correct combinations, e.g. JJAS.

 Note that this function does not change the time resolution.
 If your original data is in monthly time resolution, then this function will return three